chaser164/ML_final_tyler_chase/README.md

 Note: you likely won't run into this, but we found that installing the `ipykernel` packages only works when pip3 is aliased to pip.

-## Helpful Sources for this project:
+## Helpful Resources for this project:

 Pytorch transfer learning approach (quite helpful): https://pytorch.org/tutorials/beginner/transfer_learning_tutorial.html